Title Examiners, Abstractors and Searchers

-Title Examiners and Searchers with little to no experience tend to make between $27120 and $34130 while the more experienced ones make over $58840 per year.
+Title Examiners and Searchers with little to no experience tend to make between $28610 and $36040 while the more experienced ones can earn over $61550 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Title Examiner and Searcher is to move to a higher paying state like DC.
-Right now, the highest paying states for Title Examiners and Searchers are DC, TX, AK, CA and OR.
+One of the easiest ways to increase your salary as a Title Examiner, Abstractor and Searcher is to move to a higher paying state like DC.
+Right now, the highest paying states for Title Examiners and Searchers are DC, ID, OR, CO and MA.

-3 other factors that can increase your salary as A Title Examiner and Searcher is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Title Examiner, Abstractor and Searcher is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Title Examiners and Searchers what degree they had when they got the job and most of them said they had a High School Diploma followed by Some college courses.
+We asked other Title Examiners and Searchers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Bachelor’s Degree.

 Pros and Cons